Ayen Munji-Laurel

-Maria Yllena Munji Laurel, better known as Ayen Munji Laurel (born November 21, 1971) is a Filipina actress and singer.
-Part of GMA Network from 2009, she transferred to ABS-CBN in late 2015; she later returned to GMA in 2022.
-She is currently part of the cast of Start-Up PH, the Philippine adaptation of the South Korean TV series Start Up.
+Maria Yllena Munji Laurel, better known as Ayen Munji Laurel (born November 21, 1971) is a Filipino actress and singer.
+Part of GMA Network from 2009, she transferred to ABS-CBN in late 2015; she later returned to GMA in 2022, where she appeared on Start-Up PH, the Philippine adaptation of the South Korean TV series Start Up.

 Munji was previously married to Jefri Bolkiah, Prince of Brunei, with whom she had a son.